Triple J Hottest 100

-The Triple J Hottest 100 is an annual music listener poll hosted by the publicly funded national Australian youth radio station Triple J. Members of the public are invited to vote for their favourite Australian and alternative music of the year in an online poll conducted two weeks prior to the new year.
+The Triple J Hottest 100 is an annual music poll presented by the Australian youth radio station Triple J since 1989.
+Listeners are invited to vote for their favourite songs of the year in an online ballot conducted before the new year.

-From 1989 to 2018, the 100 most popular songs were counted down from 12 pm on Australia Day.
-Since then, the countdown has been held on the fourth weekend of January due to increasing controversy about Australia Day regarding its marking of the colonisation of Australia and dispossession of Aboriginal and Torres Strait Islander land.

-Typically, on the day after the Hottest 100, Triple J has played the Hottest 200 ("the songs that didn't quite make it") from 10 am.
+In its early years, the Hottest 100 was broadcast in March, then on various days in January and February.
+From 1998, it was consistently held on Australia Day (26 January), before moving to the fourth weekend of January starting in 2017.
+Generally the Hottest 200 (songs 200–101) is also held on this weekend.

 The poll has grown from 500,000 votes in 2004 to a peak of over 3.2 million in 2019, and it has been referred to as "the world's greatest music democracy".
+American singer Chappell Roan's song "Good Luck, Babe!" is the latest song to top the Hottest 100.
+A special Hottest 100 of Australian Songs was broadcast on 26 July 2025 to celebrate Triple J's 50th anniversary.

 Since 2015, the countdown has raised at least $3.3 million for various Australian charity partners, including Lifeline, through merchandise sales.
-ABC Music issued physical compilation albums following each year's countdown until 2022.
-Australian musician Flume's song "Say Nothing" featuring May-a, is the latest song to top the Hottest 100.
+ABC Music issued compilation CDs following each year's countdown until 2022.
+In 2023, Triple J launched Triple J Hottest, an online radio station featuring a playlist of tracks from all previous Hottest 100 countdowns.

 History

 1988–1991: The Hot 100

-The idea for the poll came from Triple J producer Lawrie Zion in late 1988.
-During this time, he conceived the idea of running a listener poll to determine their 100 favourite songs of all time.
+In 1988, Triple J producer Lawrie Zion had the idea to run a poll to determine his listeners' 100 favourite songs of all time.
 The idea was taken from Brisbane community radio station 4ZZZ, which developed the original Hot 100 in 1976.
+4ZZZ themselves borrowed the idea from an Adelaide radio station and British magazine NME.

 For the Hot 100, before Triple J had become a national broadcaster, Sydney listeners were required to write their 10 favourite tracks on the back of an envelope.
 Some entries were sent into the station written on a variety of items, including paintings, sculptures, and hand-rolled cannabis cigarettes.
-The results of the first poll were counted down on Sunday 5 March 1989 between 10am and 6pm.
+The results of the first poll were counted down on Sunday, 5 March 1989.

 The station repeated the event the following year when it started broadcasting to other capital cities besides Sydney.
-In 1991, Triple J was forced to change the poll's name to 'Hottest 100' to avoid legal action with 4ZZZ.
+In 1991, Triple J was forced to change the poll's name to Hottest 100 to avoid legal action with 4ZZZ.

-During the poll's first few years — from 1989 to 1991 — the winner in the first two years was "Love Will Tear Us Apart" by Joy Division, while 1991's favourite song was "Smells Like Teen Spirit" by Nirvana, which had been released that year.
+In the poll's first two years (1989 and 1990), the winner was "Love Will Tear Us Apart" by Joy Division, while 1991's favourite song was "Smells Like Teen Spirit" by Nirvana, which had been released that year.